Before starting the discussion on actual chemistry topics, I thought of writing about something different today – the history of Indian Chemistry!

 ANU – The atom

-Acharya Kanada(Kashyap), born in 600 BC, was regarded as ‘The Father Of Atomic Theory’.
-He formulated the theory of very small, invisible particles – the ‘Anu’.He conceptualized this theory 2500 years before John Dalton(1766-1844)!
+Acharya Kanada(Kashyap), born in 600 BC, is regarded as ‘The Father Of Atomic Theory’.
+He formulated a theory of very small, invisible particles – the ‘Anu’.He conceptualized this theory 2500 years before John Dalton(1766-1844)!

 The concept of Anu is comparable to the concept of atoms.
 According to Acharya Kanada, every object of creation is made of ‘anus’ (atoms), which in turn connect with each other to form molecules.
 He explained that anu is an indivisible entity and cannot be sensed through any human organ.
 He authored the text ‘Vaisesika Sutras’ describing the dimension, motion, and chemical reactions of these particles.